Frequently Asked Questions

 Play!!
 Remaining warm and dry is the most important element to create happiness and creative play regardless of the weather.
 Whilst the woods themselves afford shelter, we also have large, lightweight tarps that we rig up to provide wind-breaks and extra protection when we don’t want to let a sudden downpour disrupt our games.
 We find that as long as children have good outdoor clothing, are out of any biting wind and that their hands are warm, they are happy to play outdoors regardless of the weather.

 We have a fire available at snack time on cold days, and will often have a hot drink.
 We are also fortunate to have skilled educators who are quickly able to put up cosy shelters, especially for the wettest and coldest conditions.
-If nurseries and primary schools in Scandinavia can spend the majority of their time playing in the woods in their challenging climate, we are sure we can manage it in South West London!
+If nurseries and primary schools in Scandinavia can spend the majority of their time playing in the woods in their challenging climate, we can certainly manage it in South West London!

 HOW DOES THE WATERPROOF SYSTEM WORK?

 We will provide you with a set of Didrikson’s waterproofs as part of your registration fee.
 You will be required to ensure your child is dressed in these waterproofs every day they are in attendance to follow our safeguarding procedure.
 These waterproofs are yours to keep so free to use on weekends, holidays etc in addition to your time at Little Forest Folk.
 When your child outgrows their waterproofs we will supply the next size up for an additional charge of £35.00.
 If you wish to purchase more than one set of waterproofs in the same size to avoid having to wash so often, these are available from us at £35.00 or of course you are welcome to speak to other parents and use any sets which have been outgrown.
+We also advise families to purchase a fleece-lined winter set of waterproofs at £45, which we order in advance for the chillier months.

 What about severe storms?